pedroteosousa/rubiks-cube/README.md

 // like wise, for the orientation: cube = Cube.identity()
 cube.scramble('U')
-// note that the only moves that affect orientation of pieces are F, B, slice moves and rotations
-// (since piece orientations are defined with the WCA cube orientation as a reference)
+// U and D do not affect the orientation of any piece

 console.log(cube.hash() == Cube.identity().hash()) // false
 console.log(cube.hash({}, undefined) == Cube.identity().hash({}, undefined)) // true